On the definition of the nucleon axial charge density: Interpretation in terms of the axial charge density and discussion

 We are now in the position to define the axial charge density.
 Clearly and as already mentioned above, the distributions $J^0_{A, {\bf v}}({\bf r})$ and $J^0_{A,{\rm naive}, {\bf v}}({\bf r})$ cannot be interpreted as densities of the axial charge.
-In particular, they change sign upon spatial reflections as follows from their very definition in Eq.~(\ref{rhoint2N}), i.e., they behave as pseudoscalar densities.\footnote{This also explains the vanishing result in the ZAMF: The expressions must be proportional to the Pauli spin matrix, but because of the assumed symmetry of the wave packets, no vector is available in the ZAMF to make the densities rotationally invariant.} This also implies that the moments of these distributions are pseudiscalar quantities, which is certainly not what one expects from the density distribution of any quantity including the axial charge.
+In particular, they change sign upon spatial reflections as follows from their very definition in Eq.~(\ref{rhoint2N}), i.e., they behave as pseudoscalar densities.\footnote{This also explains the vanishing result in the ZAMF: The expressions must be proportional to the Pauli spin matrix, but because of the assumed symmetry of the wave packets, no vector is available in the ZAMF to make the densities rotationally invariant.} This also implies that the moments of these distributions are pseudoscalar quantities, which is certainly not what one expects from the density distribution of any quantity including the axial charge.
 In particular, we expect the properly defined axial charge density to be normalized to the axial charge $g_A = G (0)$ in any frame.
 The expressions for the radial moments of the distributions $J^0_{A, {\bf v}}({\bf r})$ and $J^0_{A,{\rm naive}, {\bf v}}({\bf r})$ in Eqs.~(\ref{Moments}) and (\ref{MomentsNaive}) have the form of the spin- and velocity-dependent prefactors, that do not depend on the internal structure of the system, times the frame-independent factors which incorporate the whole information about the axial charge distribution encoded in the form factor $G_A$.
-This suggests the definition of the properly normalized axial charge densities $\rho_{A, {\bf v}}({\bf r})$ and $\rho_{A,{\rm naive}, {\bf v}}({\bf r})$ by dropping the above-mentioned structure-independent prefactors via \be J^0_{A, {\bf v}}({\bf r}) =: { {\bf {v}}\cdot {\bm \sigma} } \, f(v)\, \rho_{A, {\bf v}}({\bf r}), \quad \quad J^0_{A,{\rm naive}, {\bf v}}({\bf r}) =: { {\bf {v}}\cdot {\bm \sigma} } \, \rho_{A,{\rm naive}, {\bf v}}({\bf r}). \ee Notice that the normalization of densities defined via Eq.~(\ref{defAD}) is uniquely fixed by the condition that the axial charge of the considered system, given by the integral of the density over three-dimensional space, should not depend on the Lorentz-frame.
+This suggests the definition of the properly normalized axial charge densities $\rho_{A, {\bf v}}({\bf r})$ and $\rho_{A,{\rm naive}, {\bf v}}({\bf r})$ by dropping the above-mentioned structure-independent prefactors via \be J^0_{A, {\bf v}}({\bf r}) =: { {\bf {v}}\cdot {\bm \sigma} } \, \rho_{A, {\bf v}}({\bf r}), \quad \quad J^0_{A,{\rm naive}, {\bf v}}({\bf r}) =: { {\bf {v}}\cdot {\bm \sigma} } \, \rho_{A,{\rm naive}, {\bf v}}({\bf r}). \ee Notice that the normalization of densities defined via Eq.~(\ref{defAD}) is uniquely fixed by the condition that the axial charge of the considered system is given by $G_A(0)$.
 This way, the naive definition of the axial charge density becomes independent of the frame velocity and reduces to the traditional Breit-frame expression,